animal-tree/Writing-stuff-2/Theories/Consciousness-&-Cosmogenesis.md

 This view also opens the room for representing such "life" in artificial neural networks for example, or other realistic simulations of the brain, solely by their representative capability, and connects to the longstanding question of whether computers, including GPUs running modern artificial neural networks, can be conscious, if representation really is what consciousness is.

-## Possibility 2.
-Consciousness as the singularization of a many into one
+## Second possibility: consciousness as the singularization of a many into one

 Possibility 2.
 Consciousness is literally the singularization of the many into one — meaning, of a single observer, though potentially of multiple experience phenomena — not just as an illusion — as an actual singularization in physics.
 Somehow, all of those neurons become one "thing" that attributably exists besides just that distribution of disconnected matter.